dominikrys/dominikrys.github.io/content/posts/datadog-log-metrics-terraform/index.md

   - devops
 ---

 In this post, I give an overview of how to create Datadog Log Metrics in Terraform.
-Having had done this recently, I spotted a couple of caveats that warranted documenting and hopefully helping others.
+Having had done this recently, I encountered a couple of caveats that warranted documenting.
+Hopefully it will help others that encountered similar issues.

 This post assumes that you have a basic configuration for Datadog in Terraform already.
 If you don't, [Datadog's post on managing Datadog with Terraform](https://www.datadoghq.com/blog/managing-datadog-with-terraform/) is a good starting point.